 PaymentInfo in the schema

 Customers.
-You can enclose the table name in square brackets to correct this, as follows:
+To correct this, if your dialect requires square brackets, you can enclose the table name in square brackets, as follows: